sergei-mironov/cake3/README.md

      one temporary directory and compiles them there.

   2. User executes `cake3` which compiles ./Cakefile.hs into `./Cakegen` and produces Makefile.
-Note that cake3 expects ./Cakegen to print content of the Makefile to it's standard output.
+Note that cake3 expects ./Cakegen to print the the Makefile to it's standard output.
 Also, cake3 creates ./Cakefile_P.hs containing information about paths.
-Most important are _files_ function which translates relative _filename_ into _"." </> path_to_root </> filename_
+Most important are _files_ function which translates relative _filename_ into _"." </> path_to_root </>
+     filename_.
+Also note, that cake3 is a small program which launches a shell-script.
+That is a trick to workaround cabal restriction which forbids the shipment of non-binary executables.

   3. `make` can now be used to build the project.
 Note, that make knows how to update itself, so user doesn't have to run cake3 every time he or she